dAI-SY-Group/DNN-APTV/README.md

 # Particle regression
 * Before you train the particle regression model you should crop the particle images to 180 x 180 fixed size images.
-In [particle_regression](particle_regression)
+In [particle_regression](particle_regression):
 ```bash
     python3 particle_crop.py
 ```

-* You can train particle regression by running the following command in [particle_regression](particle_regression)
+* You can train particle regression by running the following command in [particle_regression](particle_regression).
 ```bash:
 ```bash
     python3 train_regression_pos.py